 Women are generally not as fast as men at the 5K distance.
 Local race analysis showed us that for the prime age group 20-34, this differential was 2 minutes.
 As runners get older, this differential widened and topped out around 4 minutes.
 For children, it was less than 2 minutes until they get to be about age 19.

 We used a height to weight ratio based upon local race times to develop additional handicaps.
 Men and women are not built the same and the race results clearly showed the handicap pattern was not the same for men and women.

 The formulas we ended up with seemed refined enough and very workable.
 The Tortoise and Hare race became a true measurement of performance weighted for age, sex, height, and weight!

 How does it work?
-At registration you will give us your age and sex.
-We will measure your height and weight, taken in your running gear.
+At registration you will give us your age, sex, height and weight.
 We will then compute your handicap according to the charts and use these seconds to determine your starting time.

 The runner with the largest predicted handicap starts first.
 For the start, the clock is set at this number of seconds and begins counting down.
-Other runners start when their handicap time (written on their hand at registration) comes up on the clock.
+Other runners start when their handicap time (written on their bib number at registration) comes up on the clock.

 When the clock reaches zero, all runners have started and the clock then starts counting elapsed time for the race.
 Since handicaps were awarded at the start, the order of finish is therefore the actual standing in the race.
 (In addition to handicap times, we will also compute actual running times for all runners.)

 The race is like a normal 5k in reverse.
 The Hares start well behind the Tortoises and have to catch them.
 The tortoises experience the fun of being in front.
 This can lead to pretty fast times for everybody, not to mention a very closely contested finish!
 It is not a predict event, so you do not have to try and hold onto a certain pace—just race!